 4. CSIR Protects Traditional Knowledge:

 The Traditional Knowledge Digital Library (TKDL) is a collaborative project with the Department of AYUSH, Ministry of Health and Family Welfare, Government of India.
 The main objective of this network project is to prevent misappropriation of India’s rich heritage of traditional knowledge.
-India has had unsavory experience of noting the grant of wrong patents on turmeric by USPTO and neem by EPO.
+India has an unsavory experience of noting the grant of wrong patents on turmeric by USPTO and neem by EPO.
 These patents were successfully challenged by India and revoked in an expensive and time-consuming process.

 5. CSIR BioSuite:

-Eighteen research institutes and three industries, were brought together to develop the comprehensive, portable and versatile software package christened ‘BioSuite’.
+Eighteen research institutes and three industries were brought together to develop the comprehensive, portable and versatile software package christened ‘BioSuite’.
 Led by TCS, the team has developed the software, which will serve as a multipurpose tool for carrying out diverse bioanalyses ranging from gene analysis to comparative genomics, pathway modeling to homology modeling and molecular visualization & manipulation to drug designing.
 The software has several unique features, which are not present in similar other packages available in the market.
 BioSuite comprises eight modules involving 114 sub modules and 243 algorithms.

 6. CSIR role in alleviating India Specific Common diseases: